EvolOsEIP/mobileApp/mobile_app/BTP.md

 - Filters and search features work as expected.
 - Activity summaries display correct information (number of completed steps, scores, durations, etc.).
 - User can use this data for follow-up or reporting.

+### **Scenario 6: *Image Uploading***

+**Role Involved:** *Admin*

+**Objective:** *Ensure that an admin can upload images during course or evaluation creation, and that these images are stored and displayed properly.*

+**Preconditions:** *Admin is creating a course or evaluation.*

+**Test Steps:**

+1. Start creating a new course or evaluation.
+2. In one of the steps, click on the "Add Image" button or image upload field.
+3. Select an image file from the local computer.
+4. Wait for upload confirmation and preview.
+5. Complete the rest of the step's data (instruction, expected answer).
+6. Save the step and then save the entire course or evaluation.
+7. Reopen the created content to verify the image is displayed correctly in the step preview.

+**Expected Outcome:**

+- Image file is uploaded without errors.
+- A preview of the image is shown after upload.
+- The image is stored in the backend/database.
+- When revisiting the step, the image is visible and linked correctly.

+### **Scenario 7: *Authentication and OAuth2***

+**Role Involved:** A regular user

+**Objective:** *Ensure users can log in with either an EvolOs account (email/password) or using Google OAuth2, and that authentication works correctly across roles.*

+**Preconditions:** *User has an existing EvolOs account or Google account.*

+**Test Steps:**

+1. Navigate to the dashboard login page.
+2. Attempt login with invalid email and password.
+3. Observe error message.
+4. Try again with valid EvolOs account credentials.
+5. Log out and repeat the process using the "Sign in with Google" option.
+6. Authorize Google OAuth2 access and confirm.
+7. After login, verify the user's role and available access.

+**Expected Outcome:**

+- Login page provides both email/password fields and a Google OAuth2 button.
+- Invalid credentials return a clear error message.
+- Valid login with EvolOs account redirects to the dashboard with proper permissions.
+- Google login opens OAuth window and correctly authenticates the user.
+- After login, user data (e.g. name, email) is fetched and role is correctly applied.
+- Sessions persist correctly across reloads.